subllings/openspace-project/README.md

    stored in the data folder: colleagues.xlsx.

    - The list of students is used to randomly assign tables and seats.

+   - A check is done to see if there are tables with only one person assigned.
+   In this case a review of the tables with at least one person is done and the person is re-assigned to that table.

    - The number of free seats left is outputted on the screen.